Have a question about senior living?

-We’ve provided a list of common questions that members ask to help you on your senior living journey!
+We’ve provided a list of common questions that people ask to help you on your senior living journey!

-- You (they) are having a less active lifestyle and the tenancy to stay home
+- You (they) are having a less active lifestyle and the tendency to stay home

-- Exterior of your (their) home is less well maintained than usual
+- Exterior of your (their) home is less maintained than usual

 - There is a change in the quality of your (their) communication or the frequency of communication